Johanna Lindsey: Legacy

-The covers of Lindsey's novels have been parodied, fitting in as they do with a trend in romance publishing to use gaudy painted designs that feature a muscular male model with his chest exposed, towering above or otherwise dominating floridly dressed women.

 In December 2019, her son Alfred announced that Lindsey died on October 27, 2019, at the age of 67.
 The cause of death was Stage 4 lung cancer.

 Italian model Fabio was often featured on the cover of Lindsey's work.
 In 1987, Fabio first appeared on Lindsey's novel Hearts Aflame, painted by Elaine Duillo.
 This has been credited with launching Fabio's career as a male model.
 By 1992, over 55,000,000 romance novels featuring Fabio were sold.
 Fabio expressed his condolences in 2019 upon hearing of Lindsey's death:I loved being featured on her covers.
 To this day, Man of My Dreams is still one of my all time favorites.
 Rest in peace, Johanna.
 Thank you for sharing your gift.
 You will be missed.